JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 # SMART-XRAY (+CT) -SCAN_BASED-COVID19_VIRUS_DETECTOR
 The aim is to develop a quick way to detect the nCov 2019 (Coronavirus 2019/2020, also called disease: "Covid-19" stemming from virus: ["SARS-CoV-2"](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/technical-guidance/naming-the-coronavirus-disease-(covid-2019)-and-the-virus-that-causes-it)) strain, with the plan to use artificial neural networks or other machine learning model types.

 This project began on January 29, 2020, here: [SMART-CORONA_VIRUS_DETECTOR](https://github.com/JordanMicahBennett/SMART-CORONA_VIRUS_DETECTOR).
-This Xray-scan version (**also the first known global attempt/publication of image based Ai nCov/Covid19 diagnosis code**) began on [Feb 9, 2020.](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/graphs/contributors)
+This Xray-scan version (**also the first known global attempt/publication of image analysis/Artificial Intelligence based nCov/Covid19 diagnosis code**) began on [Feb 9, 2020.](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/graphs/contributors)

 As this is the first known attempt, [commencing on January 29 2020](https://github.com/JordanMicahBennett/SMART-CORONA_VIRUS_DETECTOR/commit/49984b40847eb168800f0874bae7f8a0f2e20991) aimed at collaborating to construct this type of program, please point to open source packages with similar goals.
 Please email jordanmicahbennett@gmail.com.